ve345/CS193HW1/README.md

 4. Finally run `git push` (it will ask for your GitHub credentials)

-5. Verify that your answers have been submited by opening your GitHub repository online and checking the `answers.sh` file.
+5. Verify that your answers have been submitted by opening your GitHub repository online and checking the `answers.sh` file.

 6. You are done!
 Yay!!!